lexicHQ/docs/natural-language-processing.md

 recime-cli create hello-world
 ```

-Go to `console.recime.io` and and click on the `NLP` tab to create your first intent.
+Go to `console.recime.io` and and click on the `Training` tab to create your first intent.